 Waste has become one of the most serious environmental problems plaguing modern societies, particularly those that are more advanced and industrialized.
 This increasingly difficult situation has been aggravated by the sheer volume of waste that is generated and the close relationship between income levels and quality of life and the amount of waste produced.

-Spain produces approximately 13 million tons of construction and demolition waste materials (C&D waste) annually, less than 5% of which are reused or recycled, while the European Union recycles or reuses an average total of 28% of the C&D waste it generates (1).
+Spain produces approximately 13 million tons of construction and demolition waste materials (C&D waste) annually, less than 5% of which are reused or recycled, while the European Union recycles or reuses an average total of 28% of the C&D waste it generates (Symonds et al, 1999).
 Most of these waste materials are hauled off to landfills, causing a negative environmental impact.
-In view of this situation, in 2001 the Spanish National Construction and Demolition Waste Plan 2001-2006 (2) was passed, with one of its main objectives being to recycle or reuse 60% of the C&D waste by 2006.
+In view of this situation, in 2001 the Spanish National Construction and Demolition Waste Plan 2001-2006 (Ministerio de Medio Ambiente, 2001) was passed, with one of its main objectives being to recycle or reuse 60% of the C&D waste by 2006.
 To date, this goal has not been achieved.
-In 2008 the new Spanish National Construction and Demolition Waste Plan 2008-2015 (3) was passed and it targets the recycling or reuse of 55% of C&D waste by the year 2015.
+In 2008 the new Spanish National Construction and Demolition Waste Plan 2008-2015 (Ministerio de Medio Ambiente, 2008) was passed and it targets the recycling or reuse of 55% of C&D waste by the year 2015.
 To achieve this ambitious objective it has become necessary to define more processes to recycle C&D waste.
-Given that flexible road pavements consume huge amounts of aggregates, from an environmental standpoint it would be of interest to consider the possibility of using of C&D waste aggregates in the construction of flexible road pavements..
+Given that flexible road pavements consume huge amounts of aggregates, from an environmental standpoint it would be of interest to consider the possibility of using of C&D waste aggregates in the construction of flexible road pavements.

-Although much research has focused on the use of recycled aggregates (RA) from C&D waste as unbound granular materials (4,5) and as materials treated with hydraulic conglomerates (6,7,8), a limited number of technical experiments have been carried out dealing with the use of this type of waste material in Hot Mix Asphalt (HMA).
+Although much research has focused on the use of recycled aggregates (RA) from C&D waste as unbound granular materials (Bennert el al, 2000; Poon and Chan, 2006) and as materials treated with hydraulic conglomerates (Hansen, 1992; Cross et al 1996; Rahshir and Barai, 2006) only a limited number of technical experiments have dealt with the use of this type of waste material in Hot Mix Asphalt (HMA).

-In this sense, according to Shen and Du (9,10) HMA containing RA exhibited satisfactory mechanical behavior, and the stripping impact was also considered satisfactory.
-In keeping with these authors, Aljassar and Al-Fadala (11) reported that HMA produced using aggregates from demolition waste met all the requirements of Kuwait specifications.
-On the other hand, Paranavithana and Mohajerani (12) observed that HMA made with RA presented mechanical results comparable to those of conventional mixtures.
-Nevertheless, when they evaluated stripping behavior, a loss of Stress equal to 34% in mixtures with RA was observed.
+In this sense, according to Shen and Du (2004, 2005), HMA containing RA exhibited satisfactory mechanical behavior and the stripping impact was also considered satisfactory.
+In keeping with these authors, Aljassar and Al-Fadala (2005) reported that HMA produced using aggregates from demolition waste met all the requirements of the Kuwait specifications.
+On the other hand, Paranavithana and Mohajerani (2006) observed that HMA made with RA presented mechanical results comparable to those of conventional mixtures.
+Nevertheless, when they evaluated stripping behavior, a 34% loss of Stress in mixtures with RA was observed.
 According to these authors, this poor behavior was due to high water absorption and the easy separation of the mortar adhered to the recycled concrete aggregates.
-According to Wong et al (13) the mechanical behavior of mixtures containing RA achieved better performance than conventional mixtures.
+In keeping with Wong et al (2007) the mechanical behavior of mixtures containing RA achieved better performance than conventional mixtures.
 However, no test of any kind was carried out to evaluate stripping.

-Finally, Pérez et al (14) revealed that HMA made with RA offer a higher resistance to permanent deformation than mixtures that contain only natural aggregates (NA).
+Finally, Pérez et al (2007) revealed that HMA made with RA offer a greater resistance to permanent deformation than mixtures that contain only natural aggregates (NA).
 They observed that in HMA produced with RA, stiffness was higher and a deterioration of the fatigue law was produced.
-Additionally, Pérez et al (15) designed pavement sections for flexible pavements bearing medium or low volumes of traffic with a service life comparable to that of conventional materials.
+Additionally, Pérez et al (2009) designed pavement sections for flexible pavements bearing medium or low volumes of traffic with a service life comparable to that of conventional materials.
 Unfortunately, HMA containing RA had a considerably high stripping potential.